https://www.nfsa.gov.au/sites/default/files/event/asset10-2017/bedevil_1600x775.jpg

 The establishment in 2007 of National Indigenous Television (NITV), owned and operated by Indigenous Australians, marked the beginning of a new era in self-representation.
 This national mainstream television service generates substantial work for both Indigenous and non-Indigenous industry practitioners.

-As we are poised to enter the third decade of the 21st century, Australian Aboriginal filmmakers stand on solid ground within the Australian film and television industry, as they continue to write, direct and produce television series, shorts, documentaries and feature films.
+In the third decade of the 21st century, Australian Aboriginal filmmakers stand on solid ground within the Australian film and television industry, as they continue to write, direct and produce television series, shorts, documentaries and feature films.

-This article originally appeared on australianscreen online in 2011 and was last updated in 2019.
+This article originally appeared on australianscreen online in 2011 and was last updated in 2023.